monero-project/monero-site/README.md

 {% assign version = '1.1.0' | split: '.' %}
 {% include disclaimer.html translated="true" version=page.version %}
 ```
-Your version should start at `1.1.0` as it is the first Major, first Minor, and no cosmetic changes have occured.
+Your version should start at `1.1.0` as it is the first Major, first Minor, and no cosmetic changes have occurred.

 ### 5.6 Copy User Guide file into all languages
 Copy your file and navigate to each language file in the /i18n folder.
 In each language folder (INCLUDING template) go to the resources/user-guides folder and paste your user guide (don't worry, you don't have to translate it) there.
 This is very important, and the site will not build if the file with the same name is not in each language folder.